zawwinhtun78/GrayLog/README.md

 Access graylog [here.](http://localhost:9000)

 nxlog.conf is the Window NXLOG configuration for sending GELF format logs to Graylog.
-Replace the default C:\Program Files\nxlog\conf\nxlog.conf with the one https://raw.githubusercontent.com/lawrencesystems/graylog/master/nxlog.conf and change the IP address to match your Graylog server.
+Replace the default C:\Program Files\nxlog\conf\nxlog.conf with the nxlog.conf and change the IP address to match your Graylog server.

+#for the time issues
+edit in config/graylog/graylog.conf
+root_timezone = SGT #you can change the timezone

+edit docker-compose.yml
+GRAYLOG_TIMEZONE: "Asia/Singapore"
+TZ: "Asia/Singapore